phastmike/pico110/README.md

 ## Description

-This mood applies to the 2 channel Motorola Radius M110 radios and consists in the replacement of the eeprom by a microcontroller capable of behaving like a i2c slave simulating a serial i2c 24c01 eeprom.
+This mod applies to the 2 channel Motorola Radius M110 radios and consists in the replacement of the eeprom by a microcontroller capable of behaving like a i2c slave simulating a serial i2c 24c01 eeprom.

-Everytime the user switches channel the radio pulls the channel from the eeprom.
+Everytime the user switches channel the radio "pulls" the channel from the eeprom.

-As a consequence, if we operate on top of the eeprom data and electronically switch channels, triggering a new read and committment in the internal organics of the frequency synthesis, we, e.g., can make a new frontal and with very few changes on the equipment , preservaing it's origin by swapping the frontal and the eeprom.
+As a consequence, if we operate on top of the eeprom data and electronically switch channels, triggering a new read in the internal organics of the frequency synthesis.

+Then, we can make a new frontal with very few changes on the equipment, preserving it's original status.

 ## Prototyping